shrejal99/Learn-about-the-Internet-of-Things-IoT-/Learn about the Internet of Things (IoT).md

 Beyond leaking personal data, IoT poses a risk to critical infrastructure, including electricity, transportation and inancial services.

+# Conclusion

+In conclusion, Internet of Things is the concept in which the virtual world of information technology connected to the real world of things.
+The technologies of Internet of things such as RFID and Sensor make our life become better and more comfortable.

 ## Contributors
 - Shrejal
 - aaquib ali